Skip to content

 🆕 Line 4: const { message, conversationHistory = [] } = req.body;

-• What it does: Accepts conversation history from the frontend
+• Accepts conversation history from the frontend alongside the current message

 🆕 Lines 15-25: Context building logic

-• What it does: Converts conversation history into readable format
+• Converts history into readable format for the AI

 🔄 Line 31: input: contextualMessage

-Add this new function to your StreamingChat component, right after your state declarations:
+Add this function to your React component, right after your state declarations in src/App.jsx:

-// 🆕 MEMORY ADDITION: Function to build conversation history
+// 🆕 MEMORY: Function to build conversation history

 const buildConversationHistory = (messages) => {